 When analyzing and explaining subjects and concepts, authors typically adopt an objective, detached, formal voice.
 Even if they have strong opinions about the matter under analysis, they hide their thoughts and feelings.
 They avoid the appearance that they are arguing a value or knowledge claim.
 They may or may not use secondary research (library or Internet research) or primary research (questionnaires, interviews, or ethnographies).
 They often assume the persona of expert and their goal is to educate their readers.

 Rhetorical Analysis of Online Readings

 Consider the context, audience, purpose, and media invoked by the following readings.
 Also examine how ideas are developed in these texts.
 Are assertions grounded in personal experience, interviews with authorities, questionnaires, Internet and library research, or empirical research?

-- Educators argue about how to define "ebonics" and how "ebonics" should be addressed in public schools.
-Some define "ebonics" to support arguments about integrating students.
-Writings on the "Ebonics" issue
+- In Writings on the “Ebonics” issue, educators argue about how to define “ebonics” and how “ebonics” should be addressed in public schools.
+Some define “ebonics” to support arguments about integrating students.

 - Hoping to map and digitize the human body, scientists in the Visible Human Project take varied approaches.

 - Following the 1948 convention of the American Psychological Association, B.S.
 Bloom created “Bloom’s Taxonomy”–a hierarchy of education objectives based on cognitive research and theory.
 Bloom’s taxonomy defines six kinds of learning: knowledge, comprehension, application, analysis, synthesis, and evaluation.

 - To better understand “happiness,” a professor creates a World Database of Happiness, which provides a database of 3400 articles on happiness, searchable by topic and author.
 The database includes five categories: Bibliography of happiness, Catalog of happiness queries,Catalog of happiness in nations, Catalog of happiness correlates, Directory of happiness investigators